Rmgs123/Android_Studio/README.md

 # Task 6

-In this final task_6 I created (again uploaded all my local work at once) DB for storing all of my user's activities and displaying them.
+In this final task_6, that I created (uploaded all my local work at once to github) DB for storing all of my user's activities and displaying them.

 Preview: